 Here is a little known fact of American history.
 Monteagle, Tennessee could be called the cradle of the Civil Rights Movement.
-Before the Civil Rights Movement began, Martin Luther King, Jr., Ralph Abernathy, Rosa Parks and many other future leaders of the Movement were trained in non-violent action at Highlander Folk School in Monteagle, Tennessee in workshops led by Myles Horton, a white Tennessean.
+Before the Civil Rights Movement began, Martin Luther King, Jr., Ralph Abernathy, Rosa Parks and many other future leaders of the Movement were trained in non-violent action at Highlander Folk School in Monteagle, Tennessee.
+The school was founded and led by Myles Horton, a white Tennessean.

 Horton suffered much persecution for his bold stand for liberty and justice for all.
 In 1960 his school, home, and land were seized by the State of Tennessee and he was forced to move out of Monteagle.